labaneilers/grunt-hashly/README.md

 Default: `basePath`

 Optionally specify a target directory to which hashed files and the manifest should be copied.
 If not specified, files are hashed in-place.

+#### manifestFormat
+Type: `String`
+Default: `json`

+Optionally specify the format of the manifest file.
+Supports 'json' or 'tab'.

+#### exclude
+Type: `String`

+Optionally specify a comma-delimited list of globbing patterns to use to exclude files from being hashed/copied.

 ### Usage examples